Cowpuncher's Cantata: Background

 At the time of release, Bygraves was a cutting-edge comedian, having become a national celebrity through his collaboration with Eric Sykes for the radio script Educating Archie in which Bygraves played the tutor to Peter Brough's ventriloquist dummy Archie Andrews.
 An album, The Cowpuncher's Cantata, was released to take advantage of upon this new-found fame.

 The title track of that album, "Cowpuncher's Cantata", is a medley of Bygraves' humorous interpretations of popular records of the time, including Frankie Laine's "Mule Train" and "Cry of the Wild Goose", "(Ghost) Riders in the Sky" and "Jezebel".

 Production

 The song was recorded at Abbey Road Studios, and was overseen by George Martin, who by that point had acquired a reputation for producing quirky records.
-The song was backed by "True Loves and False Lovers", and was released on HMV.
+The song was backed by "True Loves and False Lovers", and was released on His Master's Voice.

 Talking to Brian Southall, Peter Vincent and Alan Rouse for the book Abbey Road: The Story of the World's Most Famous Recording Studios, Wally Ridley recounted that he had some trouble getting Bygraves to sing the lyrics at the right time: